Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Examples of extended Hamilton-Lagrange systems

 For small velocity $\d\bq/\d t$, the quadratic form is regained as the square root in (\ref{lagr-em}) may be expanded to yield the conventional non-relativistic Lagrangian for a point particle in an external electromagnetic field,

-Significantly, this Lagrangian can be derived {\em directly}, hence without the detour over the projected Lagrangian~(\ref{lagr-em}), from the extended Lagrangian~(\ref{lag1-em}) by letting $\d t/\d s\to1$.
+Significantly, this Lagrangian can be derived \emph{directly}, hence without the detour over the projected Lagrangian~(\ref{lagr-em}), from the extended Lagrangian~(\ref{lag1-em}) by letting $\d t/\d s\to1$.

 It is instructive to review the Lagrangian~(\ref{lag1-em}) and its non-relativistic limit~(\ref{lag-em}) in covariant notation.
-Denoting by $q^{\mu}$ the components of the contravariant four-vector of space-time variables $(q^{0},\ldots,q^{3})=(ct,x,y,z)$, the corresponding covariant vector is then $(q_{0},\ldots,q_{3})=(-ct,x,y,z)$ for the metric $\eta_{\mu\nu}$ used here.
-With Einstein's summation convention and the notation $A_{0}(q^{\mu})=-\phi(q^{\mu})$, the extended Lagrangian~(\ref{lag1-em}) then writes
+With Einstein's summation convention and the notation $A_{0}(q^{\mu})=-\phi(q^{\mu})$ for the particular constant metric $\eta_{\mu\nu}=\mathrm{diag}(-1,1,1,1)$, the extended Lagrangian~(\ref{lag1-em}) then writes